n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.workflowtrigger.md

 The Workflow Trigger node gets triggered when a workflow is updated or activated.

+/// warning | Deprecated
+n8n has deprecated the Workflow Trigger node and moved its functionality to the [n8n Trigger node](/integrations/builtin/core-nodes/n8n-nodes-base.n8ntrigger/).
+///

 /// note | Keep in mind
 If you want to use the Workflow Trigger node for a workflow, add the node to the workflow.
 You don't have to create a separate workflow.
 ///